List of SB19 live performances

 SB19 returned to performing with a live audience in 2022; they co-headlined a concert with Zephanie for Expo 2020 in Dubai in March 2022 and headlined a stadium concert, Dunkin' Presents: SB19, at the Araneta Coliseum in April 2022.
 The band performed at the 58th Binibining Pilipinas pageant and later embarked on their first world concert tour with the WYAT (Where You At) Tour (2022), comprising ten dates across four countries.
-The boy band have also headlined two editions of the annual PPOPCON in 2022 and 2023.
+The band has also headlined two editions of the annual PPOPCON in 2022 and 2023.
 The group released their second EP, Pagtatag!, in 2023 and embarked on its supporting tour, Pagtatag!
-World Tour (2023–2024); it was their most expansive tour to date, with eighteen shows in five countries—among those were four sold-out shows at the Araneta Coliseum.
-In support of their third EP, Simula at Wakas (2025), the group is currently headlining the Simula at Wakas World Tour, which began in May 2025 at the Philippine Arena.
-Additionally, SB19 have also performed at the 2023 Asia Artist Awards and been a featured act at several music festivals—the Aurora Music Festival 2024 in Pampanga, the Round: ASEAN–Korea Music Festival 2023 in Indonesia, and Pistang Pinoy sa Korea 2024 in South Korea.
+World Tour (2023–2024), with four sold-out shows at the Araneta Coliseum.
+Following the release of their third EP, Simula at Wakas (2025), the group headlined the Simula at Wakas World Tour in 2025.
+It sold out two shows at the Philippine Arena.
+Additionally, SB19 has performed at the 2023 Asia Artist Awards and has been featured acts at several music festivals—the Round: ASEAN–Korea Music Festival 2023 in Indonesia, the Aurora Music Festival 2024 in Pampanga, ACON 2025 in Taiwan, and the upcoming Lollapalooza 2026 in the United States—making them the first Filipino artist to perform at the latter.